HawkN113/CQRS.pattern/README.md

 - **Integration with other systems, especially in combination with event sourcing**, where the temporal failure of one subsystem shouldn’t affect the availability of the others.

 ## When the pattern can not be used?
-- The domain or the business rules are simple.
+- **The domain or the business rules are simple**.
-- A simple CRUD-style user interface and data access operations are sufficient.
+- A **simple CRUD-style user interface** and data access operations are sufficient.

 ## Code sample
 In this example, we will create a user api using .NET Core and an In-Memory database.
 Here is the solution structure:

 ![](content/solution-structure.png)

 To manage queries operations, I’m using the following interfaces: